 Garito Café – drinks, fun and snacks

-This café is located in the party district of Palma right next to Club Pacha and Tito’s with a great view of the marina.
-The café has outdoor seating and here you can enjoy good drinks and cocktails, snack food, which is also really yummy, and later at night time Garito lights up inside where it looks like a 70ies disco club.
+This café is located in the party district of Palma right next to Club Pacha and Tito’s.
+The café offers outdoor seating.
+Here you can enjoy good drinks and cocktails, and snack food, which is also really yummy.
+Later at night, Garito lights up inside where it looks like a 70s disco club.

 Dársena de Can Barbara, s/n, 07015 Palma de Mallorca, Islas Baleares

 Puro Beach Club – relax in a classy location

 Located just a short trip from Palma, this beach club is perfect to spend a day or some hours when you just want to relax.
 The beach club itself is located on a cliff platform in the ocean.
 If you dare, you can jump in the water from there.
 If not, Puro Beach Club also has a bool.
 The beach club is chic and in luxury Ibiza style with white cabana tanning beds.
 Basically, everything is white and luxury-looking here.
 Nothing to disturb your day of relaxation.
 Their food menu has standard options such as sandwiches, quesadillas, simple tapas, and burgers, but the food is actually good!

 Carrer de Pagell, 1, 07610 Can Pastilla, Islas Baleares

 Biking is most of the time my absolute favorite way to get around a city.
 You get around fast and easily all while you get to see the city and work out at the same time.
 What is not to like?
 Bike rental is possible in Mallorca.
 There is even a very long bike ride along the boardwalk that you can bike for hours.